Waiting for aid: U.S. airline workers 'pawns' in stimulus battle

 Congressional aides said Monday the chances for a standalone measure to provide payroll assistance to U.S. airlines before the Nov.
 3 election had dimmed.

-Rene Trujillo expressed a “huge level of disconnect” between politicians and American workers.
-“I honestly feel that we’re just leverage in everybody else’s game,” he said.

-Trump is trailing his Democratic rival Joe Biden nationally and in battleground states, according to Reuters/Ipsos polling conducted Oct.
-9-13, less than a month before the election.

 United and American have both vowed to bring back employees if lawmakers extend relief.
-“It’s like we’re in purgatory,” said Jennyne Trani, a single mom in Las Vegas who was furloughed by United and has held off on upending her family and moving somewhere more affordable while she awaits news from Washington.
+“It’s like we’re in purgatory,” said Jennyne Trani, a single mom in Las Vegas who was furloughed by United and has held off on moving her family somewhere more affordable while she awaits news from Washington.
 “Just tell us,” she said.
 “I gotta figure my life out.”

 Our Standards: The Thomson Reuters Trust Principles.